 - Cucumber Celery Cooler

-- Other: If you’re looking for ways to really love up these kinds of beverages, look no further than other alternatives like flavored tea infusions (brewed teas with fruits instead of sugars), smoothies made from fresh ingredients or kombucha teas which contain natural probiotics which can give you an added boost while still tasting delicious!
+- Other: If you’re looking for ways to really love up these kinds of beverages, look no further than other alternatives like flavored tea infusions (brewed teas with fruits instead of sugars), smoothies made from fresh ingredients, or kombucha teas that contain natural probiotics which can give you an added boost while still tasting delicious!

 - Strawberry Basil Tea